Environmental issues in Puget Sound: Olympia oyster

 The population of Olympia oyster (Ostrea Lurida), been declining due to sewage contamination and the effects of sulfur liquor emissions (from pulp mills).
 Both of these things were shown to have serious effects on the reproductive part as well as the health part of Ostrea lurida.
 Some other problems include mining, logging, and boat traffic.
 Pollution like gasoline and motor oil from the boats is harmful to the species of oyster as well.
 The Journal of Shellfish Research states, "Although oysters may be able to tolerate brief exposure to motor oil and gasoline by closing their shell, up to 14% population mortality increases after 10 days [of exposure]".
 As the article states, another large problem for Olympia oysters is the human-caused sedimentation caused by topsoil runoff in areas of logging or mining.
 The sedimentation leads to murky waters and oysters that are buried under layers of runoff as well as non-secure places to inhabit.

 Marine birds

-There are over 100 species of marine bird which rely on the Puget Sound as habitat.
-A survey completed by the Western Washington University (WWU) reports that the total number of marine birds in the Puget Sound is decreasing.
+There are over 100 species of marine bird which rely on Puget Sound as habitat.
+A survey completed by the Western Washington University (WWU) reports that the total number of marine birds in Puget Sound is decreasing.
 The cause of this decrease in population is not clear, although researchers suspect likely causes such as pollution, non-native species, and collisions with man made structures, abandoned or lost fishing gear, some fishing practices, unavailable food sources, and loss of habitat.